hammackj/risu/README.markdown

 		template - template
 	[hammackj@taco:~/Projects/public/risu]$

 The templates are written in ruby using [prawn](http://prawn.majesticseacreature.com/), they are fairly easy to make.
 I will add any templates as requested.
+See 'template' for creating your own template.

 # Issues
 If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/risu/issues).